Your session has timed out

 But, how can you write a resume for a fast food job with no experience?

+No worries!
 Instead, start off with listing your education section followed by other sections (e.g., volunteering, hobbies), neatly aligned like the items on the menu board.
 We’ll talk more about these other sections in just a moment.

 Next, save your fast food resume sample as a PDF.
 The PDF format keeps the layout in shape.